IMPACT EVALUATION GOALS

 Traditionally, investors and accelerators have limited their involvement with the portfolio companies to simply requesting results data.
 But increasingly, we see a shift to a deeper level of involvement, from providing the monetary or technology resources to manage the companies’ impact to providing advisory in the definition of outcomes, metrics, and surveys.

 Here at SoPact, we understand that organizations like yours face challenges with impact measurement and management daily.
 So we’ve developed a platform that allows you to collect and manage any stakeholder data and link it back to your outcome metrics to demonstrate progress over time.

 LONGITUDINAL DATA ANALYTICS

 Longitudinal data analysis is an important impact evaluation tool designed to demonstrate outcome progress over a period of time.
 A longitudinal analysis refers to an investigation where stakeholder outcomes and possibly intervention or exposures are collected at multiple follow-up times.
 A longitudinal study generally yields multiple or “repeated” measurements on each subject.

 When working on mental health, job creation, and youth empowerment, it is necessary to see the progress an individual or community is making over time.
-Outcome Star is one of such a system designed based on the well-accepted evaluation surveys.
+Outcome Star is one such system designed based on well-accepted evaluation surveys.
 The organization can measure the progress of a stakeholder over a period of time.

 Managing longitudinal surveys and analyzing can soon become complex as the number of programs and stakeholder grows.
 Smart data collection is required to reduce the data collection burden and analyze real-time results for better stakeholder listening.
 For example